Discover the truest version of you.

-My practice is one on one with individual clients, who are those of you who have checked all the boxes you assumed would bring fulfillment.
+My practice is one on one for a particular type of person.
+You are someone who has endeavored to check all the boxes you believed would bring fulfillment.
 And yet…there is STILL something missing.
-You are at the point in your life where you’ve realized true satisfaction is not going to come from anything external.
+You have now realized true satisfaction is not going to come from anything external.
 The time to work on yourself is upon you.

 This is when partnering with a coach will help you find your way.
 It takes courage to walk straight into the garden of your life, spot the weeds, and yank them out at the root.
 When you do, you will have cleared fertile ground upon which to grow a rich, beautiful life.
 Discovering what you really want beneath what is expected of you, allows you to fully inhabit yourself and find connection with who you really are.
 By partnering with a coach, you can do that.

-You might be wondering what the difference is between therapy and coaching.
+You may wonder what the difference is between therapy and coaching.
 The best way I’ve heard it described is the following: therapy is focused on uncovering and recovering from trauma in our past.
 If you are carrying trauma, therapy is the place to process it.
 In contrast, coaching is about discovering who we are, what we really really want, and finding some ways to get there.
-As someone who sat on a therapist’s couch for decades, I can tell you that this work is actually FUN.
+As someone who sat on a therapist’s couch for decades, I can tell you that this work feels much more like play than work!

 This work will lift off the layers of societal expectation and reveal your true purpose, the very reason you landed here on earth.
 You may recognize that person from way back when, before the culture told you to try your hardest to be someone else.
 You will finally come home to yourself.